Peterborough office

 Our specialist solicitors can offer advice and guidance on planning options to reduce your inheritance tax position.

-Not everyone pays Inheritance Tax and since the introduction of the transferable nil rate band (for married couples and civil partners), the amount of people falling within the Inheritance Tax net has reduced.
+Not everyone pays Inheritance Tax and since the introduction of the transferable nil rate band (for married couples and civil partners), and more recently the Residence Nil Rate Band, the the amount of people falling within the Inheritance Tax net has reduced.

 Who pays inheritance tax?

 Inheritance Tax is only payable if the taxable value of your estate (including your share of any joint assets) when you die is in excess of a threshold at which it becomes payable.
-It is payable at a rate of 40% of the value over this limit.
+It is payable at a rate of 40% of the value over this limit, or at the reduced rate of 36% if the qualifying “charity” conditions are met.

 There are a number of exemptions which allow amounts to be passed on death without Inheritance Tax being due, for example: